Keverell/enron-confidentiality-level-dataset/README.md

 ## Dataset Files

 - `offline_dataset.zip`: Processed and annotated data used for offline model training, validation, and testing.
-- `online_dataset.zip`: Chronologically organized data used for online continual learning and fixed evaluation.
+- `online_dataset.zip`: Processed and annotated data used for online continual learning and fixed evaluation.

 The dataset uses four confidentiality levels: `ROUTINE`, `OPERATIONAL`, `SENSITIVE`, and `CRITICAL`.

-The reviewer interaction signals included in the online dataset were generated through simulation and do not represent interaction records collected from real enterprise employees.

 ## Data Source